hash function selection for cybergraph particles

 • Content addressing — deterministic, collision-resistant identity for all graph content

-• Zero-knowledge proofs — efficient arithmetization for STARK-based verification
+• Zero knowledge proofs — efficient arithmetization for stark-based verification

 • Multi-party computation — viable for threshold operations and private collective computation